Jingy2000/AITherapist/README.md

 ```
 docker compose -f docker-compose-cpu.yml down
 ```
-when necessary to delete the volume for chat history, use flag *--volumes*.
-Please note this will also remove the volume for ollama's local models.
+when necessary to delete the volume containing chat history, use flag *--volumes*.
+Please note this will also remove the volume containing ollama's local models.